PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

  </p>

  <p>
 Using a technique similar to that described when creating flavor segments, the drink object communicates information to the shader about the amount of each flavor present within itself.
 The most dominant flavor is used as the background for the entire shader.
-Following this, additional flavors are each used to create a scrolling texture that is colored to match the flavor.
+Following this, additional flavors are each used to create a scrolling texture that is colored to match the corresponding flavor.
 The texture utilized for this has an appearance similar to streaks, allowing it to appear like segments of flavor rapidly swirling around the cup once the scrolling motion is applied.
 </p>

 <p>